 In most cases, electrical or controlled atmosphere stunning is used to effectively induce unconsciousness in poultry in conventional commercial poultry operations.
-Positive outcomes occur when stunning methods do not induce pain, injury, and/ or distress prior to loss of consciousness and the period of unconsciousness induced is of a sufficient duration to maintain insensibility until processing is complete.
+Positive outcomes occur when stunning methods do not induce pain, injury, and/or distress prior to loss of consciousness and the period of unconsciousness induced is of a sufficient duration to maintain insensibility until slaughter method is applied.

-Slaughter effectiveness (as applicable): It is vital to ensure that the application of all the processing practices (stunning and containment) work together to minimize discomfort for poultry at the point of slaughter.
+Slaughter effectiveness (as applicable): It is vital to ensure that the application of all the processing practices (shackling and containment) work together to minimize discomfort for poultry at the point of slaughter.
 The slaughter method(s) may be automated or manual, and the processor strives for 100% effectiveness.

-Processors maintain a backup process to identify and address any poultry that are not properly stunned initially.
+Processors maintain a backup process to identify and address any poultry that are not properly slaughtered initially.
 These methods can also be evaluated for effectiveness.

-Communicate across the supply chain in advance on the age, size, or other characteristics of birds incoming (e.g., preslaughter report), as the processing plant can be alerted to evaluate equipment performance and make the necessary adjustments to improve outcomes.
-Negative outcomes can be an indication of a need for greater communications and planning ahead of processing.
+Communicate across the supply chain in advance of arrival at the processing plant with regards to the age, size, or other characteristics of incoming birds (e.g., preslaughter testing or report), so processing staff can be alerted to evaluate equipment performance and make the necessary adjustments to improve processing outcomes.
+Negative outcomes for processing effectiveness can be an indication of a need for greater communications and planning ahead.